AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-22-TODO-FIX-DATE/finding-an-ic-job-in-2025.md

 I made the decision earlier in the year to take a career break: It's not something I've ever done before (I've always had another job lined up), but knew I wanted some time to spend on myself, some hobbies, and training.
 Which ultimately meant I'd need to find a new role eventually.

 Now that I'm fortunate enough to have secured a new role as part of my career break, I wanted to reflect on my own candidate experience and share it with others, as an IC in 2025.
+This is all based on my own experience & perceptions, rather than a scientific approach.

+_This post isn't about the things I did with my time during the career break: But, I would encourage you to consider a career break yourself!
+I've had a fantastic time._

 # Timeline & Process Overview
 <!-- How long the search took.